morendav/morendav.github.io/content/about.md

 This site does not
 * have a subscribe feature
-* have log-in's, comments, or other content submission forms
+* comments or other content submission forms
 * include `referrer` in share links

 This site is also [open source](https://github.com/morendav/morendav.github.io), so you can independently verify this :raised_hands: